List Partitioning Techniques: Configuration, Routing & Workflows

 CREATE TABLE events_default PARTITION OF tenant_events DEFAULT;

 ORM Configuration: Map partitioned tables using explicit schema declarations.
-In SQLAlchemy, set __table_args__ = {'postgresql_partition_by': "LIST (event_type)"}.
+In SQLAlchemy, the postgresql_partition_by table argument is informational โ the actual partition DDL must be created in the database before the ORM can use the table.
 Ensure connection pools disable auto-commit during bulk partition creation to maintain transactional consistency.

 Query Routing & Partition Pruning Optimization